...I Do not own Fairy Tail in way shape or form

 Lucy returned to the mayor's quickly, spotting the familiar home from when she first arrived in the town for the job.
 She saw two people sitting in chairs on the porch and smiled, politely greeting the elderly Mayor and his wife, Lady Clair.

-"Hello there Mayor, Lady Clair!"
+"Hello there Mayor, Lady Clair!" she called out cheerily.

 The two elder folks happily gave their own greetings and Lucy gave them the slip of paper while the mayor produced a book.
 Curious, Lucy saw him place the small slip on the book and watched it glow for a moment before it absorbed the paper in itself.

-"Oh-o, my dear, I can't help but thank you enough, thank you!"
+"Oh, my dear, I can't help but thank you enough, thank you!"
 Excitably, the mayor shook her hands repeating his thanks.

 "Don't mind him child.
 Come, come I bet you want to head back home to that young man you told me about." the mayor's wife says gently, smiling the whole while.

 Lucy blushed, giving a small cough to try and hide it.
-Following her back in the home, Lucy marveled at the decorate lamps and knickknacks strewn about the room.
+Following her back in the home, Lucy marveled at the decorated lamps and knickknacks strewn about the room.
 A few choice words from Lady Clair drew her back, climbing back down from a small stepladder.